askmeegs/build-a-platform-with-krm/4-platform-admin/partF-policy-check-ci.md

-## Part F - Add Policy Checks to CI/CD
+# Part F - Integrate Policy Checks into Application CI/CD

 Policy Controller provides a powerful, flexible way to automatically check incoming resources against org policies.
-But Policy Controller's setup - as a Kubernetes admission controller, at the gate of the API - means that it can only "catch" (and block) out-of-policy resources on the fly, as they are trying to be deployed through `kubectl`, CI/CD, or some other means.
+But Policy Controller's setup - as a Kubernetes admission controller, at the gate of the Kubernetes API - means that it can only "catch" (and block) out-of-policy resources on the fly, as they are trying to be deployed through `kubectl` or through CI/CD.

-For app developers or operators who need to create or edit application YAML files - including those in the cymbalbank-app-config repo, outside of the policy repo - this setup isn't ideal.
-Because it means that they only know their resources are out of policy at the very moment they get deployed.
-For policies that only apply to production, they may not know their resources are out of policy until they go through all the effort to write and test code, get PR reviews, run unit tests, etc., only to have to double back and create another PR or roll back the commit.
+For app developers or operators who need to create or edit application YAML files, this setup isn't ideal because it means that those developers only know their resources are out of policy **at the moment they get deployed**.
+Meaning a developer may not know their Kubernetes Deployment is out of compliance until they go through code reviews and run all the tests, only to have to double back and either create another pull requests or roll back a commit to the `main` branch.

-So as a platform admin, I want to empower all the developers in my org to know if and when their resources are non-compliant, and have a chance to make changes.
-And ideally I want multiple layers of enforcement against the same set of policies.
-Lucky for us, there's a way to integrate Policy Controller into our existing CI, on top of the "at deploy time" enforcement Policy Controller already does.
+As a platform admin, I want to empower all Cymbal Bank developers to know whether their KRM resources are in complaince with our org-wide policies, so that they have the chance to make changes to those resources.
+And ideally, I want multiple layers of policy enforcement, not only at deploy-time, but as part of the test pipeline too.
+Luckily, you can integrate Policy Controller checks into CI/CD.
 Let's see how.

 ![screenshot](screenshots/app-config-ci.jpg)

-**1. Clone the `cymbalbank-app-config` repo in this directory.**
+**1. Clone the `cymbalbank-app-config` repo in the `4-platform-admin/` directory.**

 ```
 git clone https://github.com/$GITHUB_USERNAME/cymbalbank-app-config